Graphon mean field systems: Graphon particle systems

-\begin{Remark} We note that processes $\{X_u\}$ in \eqref{eq:limit-system-dense} are independent but not identically distributed nonlinear diffusions.
-In particular, the Fokker--Planck equations for $\{X_u\}$ are nonlinear and fully coupled.
-In general, each $X_u$ may not be a McKean--Vlasov process, as the probability law $\mu_u$ plays a negligible role in its evolution. \end{Remark}
+\begin{Remark} \begin{enumerate}[(a)] \item We note that processes $\{X_u\}$ in \eqref{eq:limit-system-dense} are independent but not identically distributed nonlinear diffusions.
+In particular, the Fokker--Planck equations for {the probability distributions of} $\{X_u\}$ are nonlinear and fully coupled.
+In general, each $X_u$ may not be a McKean--Vlasov process, as the probability law $\mu_u$ plays a negligible role in its evolution. \item {We also note that we are not assuming $u \mapsto B_u$ is measurable or claiming $u \mapsto X_u$ is measurable.
+Proposition \ref{prop:limit-existence-uniqueness} gives a measurable dependence of the \textbf{law} $\mu_u$ on $u$, which is sufficient for later use since \eqref{eq:limit-system-dense} involves integrals of $\mu_u$, instead of $X_u$ or $B_u$, with respect to $u \in [0,1]$.} \end{enumerate} \end{Remark}

-In order to analyze the collection of probability laws $\mu = (\mu_u : u \in I)$, denote the product space of probability measures
+In order to analyze the collection of probability laws $\mu = (\mu_u : u \in I)$, consider the following space of probability measures

 For the convenience of analysis (see e.g.\ Remark \ref{rmk:Wass-dual}), we make use of the following Wasserstein-$2$ metrics

 \begin{Remark} From \eqref{eq:Wasserstein-R}, \eqref{eq:Wasserstein} and \eqref{eq:Wasserstein-M} clearly we have